JOURNEY OF THE INSPIRATION

 Living through a kidney transplant later in life, Tulsi, now in her forties, is a motivational speaker, Pilates instructor and coach, and is never happier than when she is giving talks in schools.

 Nequela Whittaker overcame the odds to become an inspirational mentor, working with young people who have committed a criminal offence.
 A musically gifted child who loved drama, Nequela was bullied at school for being different.
 Turning to drugs and gang culture to gain acceptance, she found herself sentenced to four years in a Scottish prison aged just 17.

 Having gained a BA Honours degree in Applied Social Science, Community Development and Youth Work.
-In 2013, she founded Committed Empowered Originals (CEO), a youth service organisation that helps young people make better life decisions, this is her chosen charity.watch my story BUY INSPIRATION
+In 2013, she founded Committed Empowered Originals (CEO), a youth service organisation that helps young people make better life decisions.watch my story BUY INSPIRATION